-If you recently sustained injuries in a slip and fall or other accident on someone else’s property, you could be entitled to compensatory damages.
+If you recently sustained severe injuries in a slip and fall or other accident on someone else’s property, you could be entitled to compensatory damages.
 Property owners have specific obligations to certain types of guests that enter the premises.
 If a landowner violated their legal duty and you got hurt, consult with our Columbus premises liability lawyers to discuss whether a case for compensation can be brought.

-Our personal injury attorneys will investigate the chain of events leading up to your injury and determine whether you have a justifiable case for compensation.
+Our trusted personal injury attorneys will investigate the chain of events leading up to your injury and determine whether you have a justifiable case for compensation.
 If so, our attorneys will review the full extent of your losses and explain what damages may be available to you in a successful settlement or monetary award.

 Establishing a Legal Duty in a Premises Liability Case